Hakim Warrick

 Hakim Hanif Warrick (born July 8, 1982) is an American former professional basketball player.
-He played college basketball for the Syracuse Orange from 2001 to 2005.
-Warrick won an NCAA championship in 2003 and blocked a potential game-tying three-pointer in the title game.
+A power forward, he played college basketball for the Syracuse Orange from 2001 to 2005.
+He won an NCAA championship in 2003 and blocked a potential game-tying three-pointer in the title game.

 Warrick was selected in the 2005 NBA draft by the Memphis Grizzlies.
 He played for eight seasons in the National Basketball Association (NBA) with the Grizzlies, Milwaukee Bucks, Chicago Bulls, Phoenix Suns, New Orleans Hornets and Charlotte Bobcats.
 Warrick then embarked on an international career and played in China, Turkey, Australia, Greece, Puerto Rico, Lebanon and Israel.
 He played his final season in the NBA G League during the 2018–19 season.

 High school career

 Warrick played for Friends' Central School in Wynnewood, Pennsylvania.
 In his senior season (2000–2001), he helped Friends' Central to a 23–2 record and the Friends Schools League title with averages of 15.6 points, 13.0 rebounds and 4.8 blocks.
 It was Friends' Central's first title since 1974.
 For his efforts, Warrick earned All-Friends League, All-Mainline and all-state honors.